konapun/HomegrownMVC/README.md

 using HomegrownMVC\Request\HTTPRequest for your request provider.

 ## Models
 HomegrownMVC comes with an optional models framework (though you can use whatever you'd like) and distinguishes between a model schema and a model collection.
+Models can be converted into hashes in order to be easily consumed by the view layer.

 ### Plural models / Fixture models (collection)
 Plural models are collections which extend